Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 </div>
 <figure markdown>
   <figcaption><strong><a name='figure_07'>Figure 7</a></strong>:
-	The quality factor, Q, as a function of the offset, d_theta.
-The optimal offset is -20.08°.
+	A histogram of our artificially shifted AoAs.
+We see that the first blade appears both at the start and end of the revolution.
   </figcaption>
 </figure>

-This is what happens when a blade arrives at the proximity probe when the OPR triggers.
+This is what happens when a blade arrives at the proximity probe at approximately the same time that the OPR triggers a zero-crossing time.
 Some of the AoAs will appear at the end of the previous revolution, and some will appear at the beginning of the current revolution.

 The algorithm we've developed will fail for such cases, because some values fall before or after the far left and right edges.